Know what your dentist is using

 Dental instruments used for various procedures

-.
+The dental drill is perhaps the one dental instrument that can install the most fear.
 They are used to cut into tooth enamel to remove tooth decay or can be used to repair chips or smoothing teeth.
-Dental burnishes, small rotating tools, are also used for dental restorations or smoothing teeth as part of cosmetic procedures
+Dental burnishes, small rotating tools, are also used for dental restorations or smoothing teeth as part of cosmetic procedures.